james-t-larson/neutral-times-api/taskell.md

 - Integrate with a fact checker
     > Can use the responses from this as a way to train the assistant with fine tuning.
     * [ ] Learn about different fact checkers that I can integrate with
-- Integrate with some kind of source validation tool
-    > Need to make sure that GPT isn't providing fake sources.
-Can also notify the user that the source might be biased
 - Integrate with some kind of plagarism checker
     > Need to make sure that these are effective.
     > Can use the responses from this as a way to train the assistant with fine tuning.
+- Integrate with Mozilla TTS
+    > I would like the news read to me.
+Check out Mozilla TTS and see if it's good enough for this
 - User Profiles need to be defined
     > Sessions are needed for invites, no need for preferences for mvp
 - Add event search